↑

 • Sprinkle grated cheese over the bread.
 Top with the sausage pieces.

-• Crack the eggs into a large bowl and add the 2 ½ cups of milk, ground mustard, onion salt, and cayenne pepper.
+• Crack eggs into a large bowl and add 2 ¼ cups milk, ground mustard, onion salt, and cayenne pepper.
 Mix well, using a fork.
-Pour the egg mixture over the casserole, pouring to coat all of the bread.
+Pour egg mixture over the casserole, pouring to coat all of the bread.

-• Cover the casserole with plastic wrap or foil and refrigerate overnight (at least 6 hours).
+• Cover the casserole with plastic wrap or foil and refrigerate for at least 3 hours or overnight.

 • Preheat oven to 325°F and place oven rack at center position.
 Take casserole out of the refrigerator and remove covering.

-• Combine 1 cup of cream of mushroom soup with ½ cup milk and whisk with a fork, reserving the extra condensed soup.
-Add the minced garlic, salt and pepper, and stir well.
-Pour this mixture over the casserole.
-Place the leftover soup in the refrigerator while for now.
+• Combine 1 cup cream of mushroom soup with a generous ½ cup milk and whisk with a fork. .
+Add 1 minced garlic clove, ¼ teaspoon black pepper, and stir well.
+Pour mixture evenly over the casserole.

-• Remove casserole from oven, sprinkle with the fresh parsley and cut into individual servings.
+• Remove casserole from oven, sprinkle 2 Tablespoons fresh parsley and cut into individual servings.
 Six to eight pieces, depending on portion sizes you want.

 • Any leftovers can be covered and refrigerated for two days, then reheated in oven (preferable) or microwave.
 The casserole is good reheated but is best when served right out of the oven.